jay15summer/jay15summer.github.io/_posts/2017-05-19-CK-OK-comparison.md

     </div>
 </div>
 As can be seen from the figure, OK prediction is almost the same as CK prediction1 when the sampling locations of zinc and lead are the same.
-When more lead data are sampled, CK prediction2 becomes quite differ from OK prediction and CK prediction1.
+When more lead data are sampled, CK prediction2 becomes quite different from OK prediction and CK prediction1.